laijasonk/rpkgs_install_log/README.md

 ### Example: Install 3 layers into separate directories

-Install from three CSV files into three rlibs pathes.
+Install from three CSV files into three rlibs paths.
 The target directory is different for every layer.
 Since layer2 depends on layer1 and layer3 depends on layer2, the libpaths must be specified accordingly.

 ```
 ./full_install.sh \